timurbuch/capstone-project/README.md

 ### `Demo`

-You can find the hosted version on Heroku: [RNKR Demo](https://capstone-project-chi-eight.vercel.app/)
+You can find the hosted version on Vercel: [RNKR Demo](https://capstone-project-chi-eight.vercel.app/)

 **_IMPORTANT NOTE: currently optimized for mobile!_**